 11. Shed some light on the subject

-I have a really funny memory with motion lights.
+I have a funny memory with motion lights.

-My grandmother would get so made when a stray cat would walk across her car.
-So when she would go out there and see their paw prints on her windshield it would drive her insane.
+My grandmother would get so mad when a stray cat would walk across her car.
+So when she see paw prints on her windshield, it would drive her insane.

-Finally, she got the idea to use a motion light and every time one of those stray cats would walk across her car under the carport the light would come on.
+Finally, she got the idea to use a motion light and every time one of those stray cats would walk across her car under the carport, the light would come on.
 It stopped her stray cat problem.